gapotchenko/adhoc-file-signer/README.md

 - **[Client](source/client):** the `adhoc-sign-tool` command-line utility
-- **[Server](source/server):** an HTTP service that performs the actual signing using a hardware token, HSM, or a certificate file
+- **[Server](source/server):** an HTTP service that performs the actual signing using an HSM or a password protected certificate file

 `adhoc-sign-tool` can then be used in various build environments to sign produced files without exposing sensitive cryptographic material.